gcorr-cw/cw-ai-chatgot/docs/cw-ai-chatbot-todo-list.md

 ## Pilot testing launch punch list
 * Enable speech-to-text input.
-* Implement email OTP and Forgot password.
+* Fix issues with attachment uploads failing if the first attempt failed or got blocked.* Implement email OTP and Forgot password.
 * Where to house production site, I think we need to start leadership/IT beta in production to allow sensitive info.
 This will also allow dev to continue in sandbox without conflicting with production services and backend resources (EB/S3/RDS).
 * System sizing.
 * What URL do we use for production?
 Internal only with internally signed cert?